 - 1. Which processes do modernist theories of nationalism associate with the emergence of nationalism? - 2.
 According to a nationalist worldview, in global politics, which boundaries should be congruent?
 Why? - 3.
 What are the differentiating factors between the ethnic and civic types of nationalism?

-Anderson, B. (2006 [1983]).
-Imagined Communities.
-London: Verso.
+Anderson, B. (1983/2006).
+Imagined communities.
+Verso.